Dannevirke

 The Austrians catch up with the Danes

 The sudden and well-executed Danish withdrawal takes the Austrian High Command with surprise as it is not notified until early in the morning of 6 February.
-A larger force with both artillery and cavalry is sent to frustrate the Danes as much as possible.
+A larger force with both artillery and cavalry is sent to bother the Danes as much as possible.